Bio

 Our defiant years were over, and the introspective years of 2019-2023 began, where we gradually returned to the emotional state of mind on 100 Faces.
 We stopped bashing the power centers of this world.
 Instead, we moved on with a new single Gospel X in 2019.
 It was an esoteric EDM-ride toward Jerusalem — a good depiction of our journey away from outward controversy to inward tranquility.
 It was our first single and the first release we didn’t promote at all, except for a Twitter post that ran “Santa ain’t coming for Christmas.
 The Lord is.”

 We set out on a new journey, like Tancred of Antioch, driven not by short-sighted nostalgia or submissive idealism, but by the heroic drive that once characterized Europe — a tiny continent of explorers, creators and warriors who conquered the entire world and then succumbed to virtue signaling.
-Cortez did not take Mexico by the grace of his virtue — he did it by the size of his testicles.
+Cortés did not create New Spain by the grace of his virtue — he did it by the size of his testicles.
 Napoleon perished on St Helena for the crime of being too fucking awesome.

 It was a personal resurrection.
 Like Andrew Ryan we moved our Rapture deep below the waves.
 No gods or kings.
 Only man.